kalmhq/docs/docs/tut-strapi.md

 :::note
 - update the ENVs if your db configuration is different
-- update the storageClassName if you are on a different cloud platform
+- update the storageClassName again if you are on a different cloud platform
 :::

 # Setup HTTPRoute